Chase-Percy/cpdev/content/info/about.md

 - Strong work ethic
 - Problem-solving orientated mind
 - Open two-way communication
 - The ability to self learn and learn from others

 {{< column >}}
 - A relaxed, positive, and friendly personality
 - A passion for helping others
-- Strong interest in all things IT
+- An eye for detail
 - Pictures of my cute __[cats]({{< ref "/project/secretCatPage.md" >}})__ :smile:

 {{< endcolumns >}}